ReallyKrazyDev/penistats/README.md

 ### "device"

 Describes the device.
-On Raspberry PI it is optional.
+On Raspberry PI OS it is fully optional, all data will be retrieved from system settings.

 ```
 "device": {
-  "group" : group containing the device, 'penistats' if missing, will be used to create MQTT topic
+  "group" : [mandatory] group containing the device, 'penistats' if missing, will be used to create MQTT topic
-  "serial" : serial of the device, must be unique accross group's devices, will be used to create MQTT topic
+  "serial" : [mandatory] serial of the device, must be unique accross group's devices, will be used to create MQTT topic
-  "model" : model of the device
+  "model" : [mandatory] model of the device
   "manufacturer" : manufacturer of the device
   "version" : software version of the device
+  "name": [mandatory] user-firendly name of the device
 }
 ```